Composers C to D

 Albert Dietrich (1835-1892)

-A good friend of both Schumann & Brahms, the two have pollinated this very fine and beautiful mid romantic work.
+A student of Schumann & good friend of Brahms, the two have pollinated this very fine and beautiful mid romantic work.

 Constantin Dimitrescu (1847-1928)